 setvirtualenvproject

-command to switch to the project automatically and enable the cdproject
+Setting a project will cause the workon command to switch to the project automatically and enable the cdproject command that allows you to change to project directory.

-To see a list of all virtualenvs managed by virtualenvwrapper, use lsvirtualenv
+To see a list of all virtualenvs managed by virtualenvwrapper, use lsvirtualenv.

-To remove a virtualenv, use rmvirtualenv
+To remove a virtualenv, use rmvirtualenv:

 rmvirtualenv my-project

-script will execute just after the virtualenv is activated.
+Each virtualenv managed by virtualenvwrapper includes 4 empty bash scripts: preactivate, postactivate, predeactivate, and postdeactivate.
+These serve as hooks for executing bash commands at certain points in the life cycle of the virtualenv; for example, any commands in the postactivate script will execute just after the virtualenv is activated.
 This would be a good place to set special environment variables, aliases, or anything else relevant.
-All 4 scripts are located under .virtualenvs/<virtualenv_name>/bin/
+All 4 scripts are located under .virtualenvs/<virtualenv_name>/bin/.

 For more details read the virtualenvwrapper documentation.